 PETG has quite a few beneficial properties, especially when it comes to applications such as 3D printing.
-It comes in a whole range of translucent colours, but here are some of its most common attributes:
+It comes in a whole range of translucent colors, but here are some of its most common attributes:

 Durable – regular PET becomes very hard and brittle when it starts overheating.
 PETG is also more flexible than ABS and PLA, too.
 The inclusion of glycol really helps here, making items such as a plastic bottle more comfortable to hold in the hand as well.